What We Believe

 The Lord's Supper

-The symbolic meal we call "holy communion: was started by Jesus Himself, and we are called to share in it together until He comes again.
-The bread and the grape juice are symbols of the broken body and the shed blood of Jesus Christ - memorials of His suffering and death on our behalf.
-All believers are encouraged to partake of this "supper" with reverence, thanksgiving and understanding.
+The symbolic meal we call "holy communion” was started by Jesus Himself, and we are called to share in it together until He comes again.
+The bread and the grape juice (or wine) are symbols of the broken body and the shed blood of Jesus Christ - memorials of His suffering and death on our behalf.
+All believers are encouraged to partake of this "supper" with reverence, thanksgiving and understanding, as we remember all that Jesus has done for us.

 Matthew 26:26-28; Mark 14:22-25; Luke 22:19-20; John 6:48-58; 1 Corinthians 11:23-29

+God alone has the power to heal.
 Jesus said, "You shall lay hands on the sick and they shall recover."
 The practice of laying on of hands for healing is an active witness of the Lord's power and desire to heal.
-While no man can force God's hand, it is the privilege of all believers to love and pray for one another, knowing that we pray to a compassionate and healing God.
+While no person can force God's hand, it is the privilege of all believers to love and pray for one another, knowing that we pray to a compassionate and healing God.

 Matthew 8:16-17, 9:29; Mark 16:15-20; Romans 5:12, 8:2; Galatians 3:13; James 5:14-15; 1 Peter 2:24